 Pieces may not exceed 4 minutes; and can be period, period-style, or SCA-appropriate.

 Round 2 Pieces may not exceed 6 minutes.

 Competitors in this round must perform a period piece if they chose to do a non-period piece in Round 1.

 The finalists will receive a performance challenge from the Consules, guided by the performer's earlier works, as well as the information obtained from the performer via their resume.
-Performers will have an amount of time (between 15 and 30 minutes) to prepare between the assignment from HRM and the start of performance.
+Performers will have a brief time to prepare between the assignment from HRM and the start of performance.
 To keep the preparation time fair, finalists will not be told their order of performance when they are assigned challenges.

 From the Champions: We believe performers competing at the kingdom level understand what constitutes SCA appropriate performance material that is respectful to the audience, but feel free to reach out to either of us if you have questions.
 What are we looking for from your performances?
 Given appropriate material and comportment, your first and last mandate as a bard is to entertain and engage the audience.